Introduction

 If you are fascinated by history and daily life, culturally immersive tours are the ideal choice.
 These itineraries go beyond simply looking at monuments.

-Women-only cultural tours often prioritize interactions with local Indian women.
-You might visit a rural women’s cooperative in Rajasthan to learn about traditional embroidery, take a private cooking class in a local family’s home in Delhi, or attend a classical Kathak dance performance.
+You could take a private cooking class in a local family’s home in Delhi.
+Or you could attend a classical Kathak dance performance.
 These experiences foster cross-cultural connections and provide a deeper, more authentic understanding of the country’s social fabric.

 Yoga and Wellness Retreats